 On Monday, February 10, 2014, Councilmember Tommy Wells convened a hearing on the “Fair Criminal Records Screening Act of 2014”, otherwise known as the "Ban the Box bill".
-This landmark bill, introduced on January 7, 2014, would remove barriers to gainful employment for returning citizens or...Read More
+This landmark bill, introduced on January 7, 2014, would remove barriers to gainful employment for returning...Read More

 Ban the Box